CraftCanvasMC/.github/profile/README.md

 Get ready to unleash your creativity and explore a world where the possibilities are truly endless.
 Welcome to CanvasMC!

-## Features
-1.Heavily Optimized

-2.Customizations

-3.Features that breaks the laws of Minecraft!

 <a href="https://discord.gg/XcE9PNSuxu">
          <img alt="Canvas Discord" src="https://discord.com/api/guilds/1168986665038127205/widget.png?style=banner2">
 </a>